 We expect these factors will help us continue to increase our margin and profitability.
-However, we expect the pace of gross profit expansion to taper in the future, as recent trends were driven in large part by the benefits from optimization of customer fees and the realization of fulfillment efficiencies, which benefits are expected to decelerate in the future.
-As we continue to expand across fulfillment options and consumer use cases, we also expect to incur additional types of costs, such as warehouse leases and certain labor costs, that can impact both our cost of revenue and profitability trends in the future.
+However, we expect the pace of gross profit expansion to taper in the future.
+Recent trends were driven in large part by the benefits from optimization of customer fees and the realization of fulfillment efficiencies that increased transaction revenue, which benefits are expected to decelerate in the future, as well as the increase in advertising and other revenue from increased advertising volume.
+While gross margin trends are affected by a variety of factors, including efficiencies in cost of revenue, we expect gross margin expansion to taper in the future as growth in transaction revenue begins to align more closely with growth in GTV.
+As we continue to expand across fulfillment options and consumer use cases, we also expect to incur additional types of costs, such as certain labor costs, that can impact both our cost of revenue and profitability trends in the future.

-Our customer cohorts also exhibit our ability to scale our unit economics and generate strong GAAP gross profit expansion over time.
+Our customer cohorts also exhibit our ability to scale our unit economics and generate strong gross profit expansion over time.
 The chart below depicts the average behavior of our 2019, 2020, 2021, and 2022 monthly customer cohorts, weighted by the size of each cohort on the basis of monthly active orderers.
 Average monthly gross profit per monthly active orderer increased from approximately \$9 in the year of a customer's first order to \$25 by year four.

 We have demonstrated our ability to grow gross profit at a significantly higher rate than GTV.
 Gross profit expansion is driven, in part, by customer behavior, with average order value and order frequency increasing over time by cohort.
 Larger order values tend to be more profitable, as the advertising opportunity increases with more items in an order and costs such as hosting, cancellations, and redeliveries are allocated across a larger average order value.
 Gross profit expansion is also driven by strategic decisions we have made that have diversified our revenue streams, grown our advertising and other investment rate, optimized customer fees and incentives, improved batching technology, increased shopper productivity, reduced appeasements, decreased the number of in-store shoppers, and reduced third-party payment processing fees as a percent of GTV.
-The growth trends for our customer cohorts may be tempered in the near term due to the subsiding effects of the COVID-19 pandemic on demand for online grocery as well as macroeconomic uncertainty and cessation of government stimulus, which have impacted and could continue to impact the retention and engagement of customers in these cohorts.
+We expect the growth trends for our customer cohorts to be tempered in the near term primarily due to the reasons described in the section titled "-Generate More Orders," which have impacted and could continue to impact the retention and engagement of customers in these cohorts.
+Additionally, we expect the pace of gross profit expansion to taper in the future, as described above.
 However, for the reasons set forth above, we believe that we can continue growing our average monthly gross profit per monthly active orderer across all of our cohorts over time.